 Finally, you need to take your rough plan back to your team to consult with them on the final details.
 While it may seem tedious, your team is worth it!

 ⏱️ The amount of effort (hours or days) required for completing the task within a given timeframe so you can set project schedules

-📅 Who has capacity on their calendar to successfully cover the scope of the project
+📅 Who has the capacity on their calendar to successfully cover the scope of the project

 ✈️ If there are any availability issues you need to know about (like a vacation or other time off) that may impact your project plan

 📝 If they need any more instructions to help them get started and are aware of the communication plan

-Once the project kicks off and tasks are completed, Float automatically tracks how much of the project budget is being used so you can see how many billable hours you have remaining.
+Once the project kicks off and tasks are completed, Float automatically tracks how much of the project budget is being used, so you can see how many billable hours you have remaining.

 Project planning software can help your business